By: Julia Thomas

-A truly genuine smile requires both these muscles to work together.
+A genuine smile requires both these muscles to work together.
 Other types of smiles only use the zygomatic major muscle.
 Duchenne argued only the "sweet emotions of the soul" force the orbicularis oculi to contract.

-A renewed interest in Duchenne's work showed how positive emotions were directly correlated with genuine smiles.
+A renewed interest in Duchenne's work showed how positive emotions directly correlated to genuine smiles.
 Some researchers believe the Duchenne smile is not just a brief spark of emotion, but a clear window into a person's core disposition.

 The Duchenne Smile Vs Other Types of Smiles

 The Duchenne smile is just one type of smile.
 Some researchers suggest there are up to 50 different types of smiles we use to communicate.
-Smiles convey a variety of messages including fear, nervousness, deception, sarcasm, arrogance, concern-the list goes on.
-Aside from the Duchenne Smile here are some of the other common types of smiles:
+Smiles convey a variety of messages, including fear, nervousness, deception, sarcasm, arrogance, concern, and more.
+Aside from the Duchenne smile, here are some other common types:

-The tight lips smile is one of the most common forms of smiling.
+The tight-lipped smile is one of the most common forms of smiling.
 It happens when the lips are stretched across the face, but there is very little upward curl at the corners of the mouth.
 Often no teeth are exposed.
 This smile is easily faked and used to be polite (unlike the Duchenne smile).
-The tight lips smile is common when meeting someone new or communicating with someone you don't particularly like.
+The tight-lipped smile is common when meeting someone new or communicating with someone you don't particularly like.

 The Uneven Or Half Smile